Freydal tournament book: History

 The miniature paintings were created between 1512 and 1515 by two dozen anonymous court artists under the direction of the imperial master-taylor.
 Little is known about the painters, although, from the quality of their work, some of them must have been among the leading miniaturists of their time.
 Only one painting (folio 116) is signed and then only with the initials "NP".
 From the painting style, some were part of the Danube school, others show traits of painters from Augsburg or the Low Countries.
 The miniatures themselves were painted on paper in gouache with gold and silver highlights over pen, pencil and leadpoint with each sheet being 38.2 cm x 26.8 cm.
 In total, the sheets cover 13.5 sqm.

 After their creation, it is presumed that the manuscript containing the miniatures was stored at Maximilian's palace in Innsbruck.
 This was the repository for the Emperor's library.
 It is known that, in the 1570s, his great-grandson Ferdinand II, Archduke of Austria moved it from there, with the rest of the library, to Ambras Castle.
 The first record of its existence dates to 1596, when it was listed in an estate inventory prepared following Ferdinand's death.
 At the end of the 17th century, the manuscript was bound in leather and secured with brass clasps.

-The manuscript was on loan to the Imperial Library in Vienna from 1780 to at least 1796.
+The manuscript was then on loan to the Imperial Library in Vienna from 1780 to at least 1796.
 For most of the 19th century, the manuscript was stored, with the rest of the Ambras collection, at the Lower Belvedere Palace in Vienna.
-However, in the 1880s the Ambras collection, together with the manuscript, was moved to its current home in Vienna's Kunsthistorisches Museum; the manuscript was given the inventory number KK5073.
+However, in the 1880s the Ambras collection, together with the manuscript, was moved to its current home in Vienna's Kunsthistorisches Museum.
+The manuscript was then given the inventory number KK5073.
 All but one of the 256 paintings are preserved in the manuscript, with one painting having been lost since at least 1600.
 In 1992, the manuscript was removed from its binding and the pages separated.

 Content

 Although the draft text was never combined with the paintings to create a completed work, the tournament book nevertheless mirrors it: 64 tournaments are depicted, with each tournament illustrated by two paintings of horseback jousting, a foot combat painting and a painting of mummery festivities at the end of the day.
 The miniatures in the tournament book manuscript illustrate the types of jousting popular at the time, both on foot and on horse.
 Freydal features in each illustrated combat and his opponent is usually an historical figure.
 There is evidence that Maximilian actually jousted with some of these individuals.
 Each picture, in the lower margin, identifies the name of the opponent and the other courtiers depicted.
-The three most prominent opponents in the tournament book are Philipp von Rechberg and Wolfgang von Polheim, both of whom are depicted in jousts eleven times, and Anton von Yfan, Baron of Ivano, who is depicted eight times.
+The three most prominent opponents in the tournament book are Philipp von Rechberg and Wolfgang von Polheim, both of whom are depicted in jousts eleven times, and Anton von Yfan, Baron of Ivano, (whose actual name was Antonio de Caldonazzo) who is depicted eight times.